openstack/ironic/doc/source/deploy/upgrade-guide.rst

 Cleaning
 --------
-A new feature in Kilo is support for the cleaning of nodes between workloads to ensure the node is ready for another workload.
+A new feature in Kilo is support for the automated cleaning of nodes between workloads to ensure the node is ready for another workload.
 This can include erasing the hard drives, updating firmware, and other steps.
-For more information, see :ref:`cleaning`.
+For more information, see :ref:`automated_cleaning`.

-If Ironic is configured with cleaning enabled (defaults to True) and to use Neutron as the DHCP provider (also the default), you will need to set the `cleaning_network_uuid` option in the Ironic configuration file before starting the Kilo Ironic service.
+If Ironic is configured with automated cleaning enabled (defaults to True) and to use Neutron as the DHCP provider (also the default), you will need to set the `cleaning_network_uuid` option in the Ironic configuration file before starting the Kilo Ironic service.
 See :ref:`CleaningNetworkSetup` for information on how to set up the cleaning network for Ironic.